 Today, I want to introduce you to my friend, Kayla Sloan.
 Kayla is a full-time blogger, virtual assistant (VA), and project manager who earns over $10,000 per month while working from home.
 She is also the founder of $10K VA, her new program where she teaches exactly how you make a consistent $10,000 per month as a virtual assistant too!

 Kayla used to work a full-time job as a credit analyst, earning about $2,000 per month.
 She was struggling to make ends meet while paying off debt, so she started a side hustle as a virtual assistant.

 In our interview, she shows how she was able to grow her business from part-time to full-time and now earns 5 figures per month from the comfort of her own home.
-She also shares how this is a great way to make money on the side or even as a full-time career, and how it’s one of the best online jobs, the most in demand virtual assistant services, and virtual office assistant salary.
+She also shares how this is a great way to make money on the side or even as a full-time career, how it’s one of the best online jobs, the most in demand virtual assistant services, and virtual office assistant salary.

 Check out the interview below for more information and be sure to check out Kayla’s course $10K VA to learn further about how to become a successful virtual assistant.